 Ashbourne has a vibrant English Faculty whose teachers are passionate about their subject.
-Students explore drama, poetry and prose in a lively and engaging classroom environment and are also encouraged to go on theatre trips and get involved in Ashbourne’s annual Revue showcasing students’ artistic talents.
+Students explore drama, poetry and prose in a lively and engaging classroom environment.
+They are encouraged to experience a range of theatre and offered plenty of opportunities to perform their own work, including at Ashbourne’s annual Revue which showcases students’ artistic talents.

 London offers students an exceptional choice of shows, events and exhibitions as well as outstanding libraries and bookshops.